JonyBepary/TeXSwarm/README.md

 Recent improvements to the document synchronization include:
 - Fixed peer ID handling in the NetworkEngine to ensure proper peer identification
+- Updated network implementation to use the latest libp2p API
+- Added proper error handling for network operations
+- Fixed issues with topic subscription and message broadcasting
+- Implemented robust NetworkBehaviour traits for peer discovery

+For details on the network implementation fixes, see [Network Fixes](./docs/network_fixes.md).
 - Enhanced document subscription mechanism with better error handling and recovery
 - Improved operation broadcasting to ensure delivery even in challenging network conditions
 - Added document synchronization request capabilities to recover from missed operations